 - The retainer is to be worn FULL TIME with your elastics.
 You will remove the retainer when you are eating and brushing.
 You can drink cold water with your retainer in

-- For a deeper clean, soak the retainer in diluted vinegar for 20 minutes, then rinse it thoroughly with cold water.
+- For a deeper clean, soak the retainer in diluted vinegar for 20 minutes, then brush it thoroughly.

 - Always store the retainer in the case provided to you - DO NOT wrap your retainer in a napkin, tissue or paper towel.
 It will be easily thrown away.

-- Bring your retainer to all appointments so we can ensure the retainer is fitting correctly.
+- Bring your retainer and model to all appointments so we can ensure the retainer is fitting correctly.

 What to expect